ibm-cloud-docs/hpc-ibm-spectrumlsf/custom-image.md

     ```
     {: codeblock}

-    If Terraform is not installed or if it requires updating, refer to the [Terraform site](https://developer.hashicorp.com/terraform/install) for details.
+    If Terraform is not installed or if it requires updating, refer to the [Terraform site](https://developer.hashicorp.com/terraform/install){: external} for details.

-For Terraform installation information, see the [Terraform documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
+For Terraform installation information, see the [Terraform documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli){: external}.

 ## Preinstalled software packages with the custom image builder
 {: #custom-image-builder-software-included}

 Along with Terraform, the custom image builder uses and installs the following software:
-* Open-source [Packer](https://developer.hashicorp.com/packer/install): Used in the automation process to create custom images.
+* Open-source [Packer](https://developer.hashicorp.com/packer/install){: external}: Used in the automation process to create custom images.
-* Open-source [Go](https://go.dev/dl/): Employed to validate custom images through {{site.data.keyword.spectrum_full_notm}} deployment as part of the automation workflow.
+* Open-source [Go](https://go.dev/dl/){: external}: Employed to validate custom images through {{site.data.keyword.spectrum_full}} deployment as part of the automation workflow.

 ## Setting up your infrastructure
 {: #custom-image-builder-setup}

 The custom image builder uses a deployable architecture that helps ensure correctly established network, compute, and security configurations.
-This way, {{site.data.keyword.spectrum_full_notm}} deployment is seamless and scalable.
+This way, {{site.data.keyword.spectrum_full}} deployment is seamless and scalable.
 You can either provide existing infrastructure resources, or allow the model to dynamically create new ones, including essential infrastructure such as VPCs, VSIs, and security groups.

 All custom image builder values are set in a `customer_script.sh` script, which you [clone from the custom image builder Git repository](https://github.com/terraform-ibm-modules/terraform-ibm-hpc/tree/main/tools/image-builder){: external}.
 Clone the repository to a platform from which you run the custom image builder.
 You can deploy from a local host or a VSI.
 After you clone, switch to the `tools/image-builder` directory.